automl/ConfigSpace/docs/source/index.rst

 | The purpose of this documentation is to explain how to use ConfigSpace and show you its abilities.
 | In the :doc:`quickstart` you will see how to set up a *configurations space* and *add hyperparameters* of different types.
-  Besides containing hyperparameters, *ConfigSpace* is able to realize constraints on the defined configurations space. (:math:`\rightarrow` :doc:`constraints`)
+  Besides containing hyperparameters, *ConfigSpace* is able to realize constraints on the defined configurations space. (:math:`\rightarrow` :doc:`AdvancedExample`)
 | Furthermore, in the :doc:`serialization chapter <serialization>`, it will be explained how to serialize a defined *configuration space* for later usage.

 .. _SMAC3: https://github.com/automl/SMAC3